 5. They Feel Threatened Or Startled By Your Petting

-They will curl up their tail and arch it upwards in response to this.
+They will curl up their tail and arch them upwards in response to this.

-A cat might also puff up fur to look more prominent and scarier.
-It is a warning signal to stay away
+A cat might also puff its fur up to look more prominent and scarier as a warning signal for you to stay away.

 6. It Is A Way Of Saying Thank You

 If you pet your cat, he will probably wag his tail.

 However, if he does not wag his tail, it could mean he is angry with you.